gitlzzz/ATLAS/README.md

 ## Installation

-To install MatDBForge, you can use pip in a python virtual environment or conda environment.
+To install ATLAS, you can use pip in a python virtual environment or conda environment.
 Development has been made with `python3.11` in mind, which can be installed through the OS's package manager or conda.

 ### 1. Creating a pyton environment